A state-by-state breakdown of US coronavirus cases - KTVZ

 The patient is the state’s first presumptive positive case — yet to be confirmed by the CDC.
 In January, Massachusetts confirmed a man in his 20s living in Boston was carrying the virus.

-The second patient, a woman in hers 20s, recently returned from northern Italy.
+The second patient, a woman in her 20s, recently returned from northern Italy.
 The patient is stable and isolated at home.

-Of the 23 people tested in the state, officials are still awaiting the results of six people, Florida Gov. Ron DeSantis said.
+Of the 23 people tested in the state, officials are still awaiting the results for six people, Florida Gov. Ron DeSantis said.

 “I have been working with federal partners and our Department of Health to ensure that communities are ready to handle the challenges presented by COVID-19.” he said in a statement.
 “The dedicated professionals at our county health departments, as well as those working at local medical providers, are well equipped to address these and future cases.

-Note: CORRECTION: This story has been updated to reflect the correct number of cases from individuals repatriated from the Diamond Princess cruise ship.